-- 1925: It was first grown in 1925 in the Salinas Valley on the Tavernetti Ranch by a joint partnership between Tavernetti and Frank Hirozawa.
+- 1925 It was first grown in 1925 in the Salinas Valley on the Tavernetti Ranch by a joint partnership between Tavernetti and Frank Hirozawa.

-- In 1925, another Japanese grower, Saburo “Sam” Kitamura, grew 10 acres of yellow (Golden Blanching) celery.
+- In 1925 another Japanese grower, Saburo “Sam” Kitamura, grew 10 acres of yellow (Golden Blanching) celery.
 He started growing celery again in 1932 (after taking a hiatus as a car salesman that was cut short by the depression).
 He “sold” the wholesale market to buy his green “Pascal” variety and by 1933, he only grew one acre of the yellow variety.
-He invented a crude, mechanical celery tranplanter built on a sled which was continuously improved upon.
+He invented a crude, mechanical celery transplanter built on a sled which was continuously improved upon.

-- The Ichikawa brothers grew celery beginning in the late 1920s and were successful enough that they formed the Salinas Celery Distributors around 1930.
+- Beginning in the late 1920s The Ichikawa brothers grew celery and were successful enough that they formed the Salinas Celery Distributors around 1930.

-- Ralph Meyers initiated shipping celery by air to the East Coast in the 1930s, and this was perhaps the first use of air transport for vegetables.
+- In the 1930s Ralph Meyers initiated shipping celery by air to the East Coast and this was perhaps the first use of air transport for vegetables.

 - Disease control is critical.
 No less than 6 diseases affect a celery crop.
 One disease is Western celery mosaic.
 The only method for containing this disease is a celery-free period in the month of January.
 No plants or residue may be above ground during the month of January in Monterey, San Benito or Santa Cruz Counties.